shahirashinz/shahirashinz/README.md

 - 👋 Hi, I’m @shahirashinz
-- 👀 I’m interested in computer vision and pattern recognition
+- 👀 I’m interested in data science, AI/ML, Document AI, Computer Vision and Pattern Recognition
-- 🌱 I’m currently learning ai
+- 🌱 I’m currently learning AI/ML
-- 💞️ I’m looking to collaborate on text recognition
+- 💞️
-- 📫 How to reach me kcs2cvpr@gmail.com
+- 📫

 <!---
 shahirashinz/shahirashinz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.